euroargodev/VirtualFleet_recovery/README.md

 ### vfrecovery describe

 ```
-Usage: vfrecovery describe [OPTIONS] WMO [CYC]...
+Usage: vfrecovery describe [OPTIONS] TARGET WMO [CYC]...

-  Returns data about an existing VirtualFleet-Recovery prediction

-  Data could be a JSON file, specific metrics or images
+  TARGET select what is to be described.
+A string in: ['obs', 'velocity',
+  'run'].

+  WMO is the float World Meteorological Organisation number

+  CYC is the cycle number location to restrict description to

 Options:
   --log-level [DEBUG|INFO|WARN|ERROR|CRITICAL|QUIET]